 Before installing laminate flooring it’s important to start by reading the manufacturers instructions.
+Here are the ones from l’Antic Colonial, the PORCELANOSA Group company specialised in natural materials.
 There are subtle differences between type of laminate and the sub-floor and the supplier will not accept liability for problems if the basic site conditions are not satisfied.
 A floating type floor over an underlay is the most common type of laminate floor.

 #04.
 Where do you start when laying laminate flooring?

 Begin with the longest section of wall, preferably a straight one.
 A 10mm gap will be required between the wall or the skirting (if it has not been removed).
 Use a spacer.
 Cut half a length and continue till the end of the row.
 The next row should start with a full length plank and any subsequent joints should not be less than 300mm.
 This ensures better performance over the lifetime of the laminate product.
 The planks normally click into place when connected.